pvelayudhan/dotfiles/README.md

 # dotfiles

-Configuration files intended for usage with `Fedora Sway Spin 42`.
+Configuration files intended for usage with Fedora 42's sway spin.
-I developed them for a working with sway, neovim, git, kitty, bash, and tmux.
-The neovim configuration started many moons ago from a base of [Launch.nvim](https://github.com/LunarVim/Launch.nvim) (which is also where the GPL license came from).
+The neovim configuration started from a base of [Launch.nvim](https://github.com/LunarVim/Launch.nvim) (which is also where the GPL license came from).

 ## Automated installation